 In summary, recall and precision are metrics that relate very directly to important aspects of document review — the need to identify a substantial portion of the relevant documents (recall), and the need to keep costs down by avoiding review of irrelevant documents (precision).
 A predictive coding algorithm orders the document list to put the documents that are expected to have the best chance of being relevant at the top.
 As the reviewer works his/her way down the document list recall will increase (more relevant documents found), but precision will typically decrease (increasing percentage of documents are not relevant).
 The F1 score attempts to combine the precision and recall in a way that allows comparisons at different levels of recall by balancing increasing recall against decreasing precision, but it does so with a weighting between the two quantities that is arbitrary rather than reflecting the economics of the case.
 It is better to compare algorithm performance by comparing precision at the same level of recall, with the recall chosen to be reasonable for a case.

-Note: You can read about an alternative to F1 that is more appropriate for e-discovery here.
+Note: You can read more about performance measures here, and there is an article on an alternative to F1 that is more appropriate for e-discovery here.